tbensky/PhysicsLabs/README.md

 In the `Data` folder you'll find two files:
 1. `cps.csv:` this contains over 8,000 counts/second measured using a scalar for a Cs137 source.
-1. `wait_times.csv:` contains osver 8,000 microsecond wait times, measured by the Arduino, between successive pulses coming from the SCA.
+1. `wait_times.csv:` contains over 8,000 microsecond wait times, measured by the Arduino, between successive pulses coming from the SCA.

 ### Data Analysis